svidela/clingo-conda/README.md

 # gringo-conda
-Conda recipy for building the gringo python module
+Conda recipes for building the gringo python module